MicrosoftLearning/MS-4009-Extend-Microsoft-Copilot-for-Microsoft-365-with-Copilot-Studio/Instructions/Labs/Connector-actions/execise-1.md

       :::image type="content" source="../Media/msn-weather-result.png" alt-text="A screenshot of an example message and answer.
 The plugin responds with the current weather in Utrecht, The Netherlands in celsius.":::

-## Task 3: Save the action and make it available to more people
+## Task 3: Save and publish the connector action

 In this task, you will save the connector action and publish it.